 While Kubernetes is growing in popularity and adoption, you and your business may still be questioning the "hype".
 We're tackling these concerns head-on, addressing and explaining the best features of Kubernetes.

 Although containers, and in particular, Kubernetes have grown in popularity, there are still a number of individuals and companies who may be on the fence about its adoption.
 Considering the technology is relatively new, questions concerning the “hype” that surrounds Kubernetes and its tangible benefits are frequent.
-So we’re going to break down some of the best features and benefits delivered by Kubernetes, focusing on open source, portability, scalability, and upgrades and updates.
+So we're going to break down some of the best features of Kubernetes and its benefits, focusing on open source, portability, scalability, and upgrades and updates.